noclat/R76/readme.md

 The `run()` method displays the result, and gets a callback in parameter, called when the URL doesn’t match any route configuration.
 See the [Callbacks section](#callbacks) below to know more about what is posssible to do with.

 # Configuration
-After including r76.php, and before calling `$site->run(…)` that will display your page, you may need to configure routes and load any king of PHP files (libs, helpers…).
+After including r76.php, and before calling `$site->run(…)` that will display your page, you may need to configure routes callback.

-## load
-Loads all the php files located in the given folder path.
-E.g.:

-	$site->load('site/core');

 ## route, get, post, put, delete
 Configure callbacks for the routes: